 Notification: Please do not email us to ask about the outcome of your application.
 All notifications will be by email so please make sure you provide an accurate email address.
 We will be interviewing shortlisted applicants by telephone in October 2015.
 We will let you know the outcome of your application in November 2015.

 How to Apply: All sections of the form need to be complete before the system will allow the application form to be submitted.
 Information can be saved and the application form edited until the applicant chooses to submit.
 All applicants are required to upload the following supporting documentation:

 -Certified academic transcripts

 -Reference letters from two referees

 -ID document (the following are acceptable: passport, birth certificate, driver’s license) You may also need to submit:

 -Proof of refugee status, if applicable

 -PhD proposal if applicable.

-Scholarship Application Deadline: The application deadline is 28 July 2014.
-The applications will close according to British summer time.
+Scholarship Application Deadline: The application deadline is 27 July 2015.
+Late applications will not be considered.